 Piloted valves require much less power to control, but they are noticeably slower.
-Piloted solenoids usually need full power at all times to open and stay open, where a direct acting solenoid may only need full power for a short period of time to open it, and only low power to hold it.
+Piloted solenoids usually need full power at all times to open and stay open.
+Whereas a direct-acting solenoid may only need full power for a short period of time to open, and only low power to hold it.

 Direct Acting Solenoid

-Power consumption and supply requirements of the solenoid vary with application, being primarily determined by fluid pressure and line diameter.
+The power consumption and supply requirements of the solenoid vary with application; primarily determined by fluid pressure and line diameter.

-Comparatively, an industrial 1/2″ 10000 psi valve, intended for 12, 24, or 120 VAC systems in high pressure fluid and cryogenic applications, has an inrush of 300 VA and a holding power of 22 VA.
+Also, and comparatively, an industrial 1/2″ 10000 psi valve, intended for 12, 24, or 120 VAC systems in high-pressure fluid and cryogenic applications, has an inrush of 300 VA and a holding power of 22 VA.
 Neither valve lists a minimum pressure required to remain closed in the un-powered state.